 I travelled on my own here for a work project.
 The first night I went into the Waterfront which was pretty touristic but had some lovely restaurants.
 I was on my own, and so they put me in the best seat of the house over looking the waster, and one of the waiters would come and keep me company - how lovely.

 We had one of the operations guys down from Gabon who had spent many a night in Cape Town being the remotes business center so to speak.
-He knew the owner of the Manor I stayed in, and from the second or third night, we started off listening to the owners stories, being a well travelled man born in Canada, raised in Brasil, working in Russia in the likes of oil industries, hedge funds and then throwing the good life and an expesive divorce on a Russian girl he fell in love with.
-Quiet a cute couple, but the guy tended to like the sound of his own voice, and you were never sure how factual his stories actually were....anyway we did help him out with choosing chef for a function by taste testing the food, as well as helping him out on the vino - nice.
+He knew the owner of the Manor I stayed in, and from the second or third night, we started off listening to the owners stories, being a well travelled man born in Canada, raised in Brasil, working in Russia in the likes of oil industries, hedge funds and then giving up that life when he met his current wife.
+Quiet a cute couple that had two children and made a life for themselves in Cape Town.

 I took some time out from work during the couple of weeks I was there, and did a hike from Cape Point to Cape of Good Hope.
 I was lucky that the whale season was still very active, and I saw a number of whales just off the coast, they are mesmerising.
 I also was intrigued by the Baboons.
 They are not very happy looking, and most of the time tend to be rumaging through someones garbage or kitchen for food.